 Block self-open notifications with the Outlook desktop add-in

 Please note: these steps apply to the HubSpot Sales Outlook desktop add-in on Windows.
-If you have the HubSpot Sales Office 365 add-in, follow the troubleshooting steps for that add-in instead.
+If you have the HubSpot Sales Office 365 add-in, learn how to block IP addresses to prevent self-open notifications while using that add-in.

 Make sure Accept is selected under Third-party Cookies, and the Always allow session cookies checkbox is selected.

 Once these settings are saved, you may be prompted to sign intoHubSpot Sales in Outlook one more time.
-With cookies enabled in Internet Explorer, you should no longer need to log in to HubSpot Sales every time you open Outlook moving forward.
+With cookies turned on, you should no longer need to log in to HubSpot Sales every time you open Outlook moving forward.

 Block self-open notifications with the Chrome extension

 By default, if you open a tracked email in your Gmail sent folder, the HubSpot Sales Chrome extension will not trigger a notification.
 However, if your browser has a misconfigured setting or you have a conflicting extension, HubSpot may not block these self-open notifications.
 To prevent self-open notifications:

 You can also prevent open notifications from your colleagues or specific contacts by blocking their IP addresses.
 Learn more about blocking specific IP addresses from tracking in your HubSpot account.